 What is Compulsive Buying Disorder?

 This is a disorder where people are obsessive with shopping and buying behavior.
 According to Kellett and Bolton, compulsive buying “is experienced as an irresistible–uncontrollable urge, resulting in excessive, expensive and time-consuming retail activity [that is] typically prompted by negative affectivity” and results in “gross social, personal and/or financial difficulties”.

-Generally, compulsive buying makes the individual feel worse, just like alcohol and gambling it has its dopamine effect which leads to an adverse effect because of the financial debt and burden that has placed upon the person after compulsive shopping.
+Generally, compulsive buying makes the individual feel worse, just like alcohol and gambling it has its dopamine effect which leads to an adverse effect because of the financial debt and burden that has been placed upon the person after compulsive shopping.
 Persons may use shopping as a form of therapy to cope with underlying sicknesses such as depression, loneliness, and anxiety.

 How to know you have CBD

 - Buying way more than needed

 - Shopping whenever you feel, sad or depressed

 - Feeling guilty and purchases